maheshcode/demoblaze-test-automation/README.md

 ## Running test for site responsiveness across different screen sizes and devices

-Different projects config in playwright.config to run in different screen sizes and device emulators
+Different projects config in playwright.config to run in different screen sizes and device emulators,

   projects: [